alanyongy/java-change-impact/README.md

 # 🔍 Java Change Impact Analysis Tool (2025)

-A static analysis tool built in Java using ANTLR that performs **Change Impact Analysis (CIA)** by constructing a **Program Dependency Graph (PDG)** from Java source code.
+A static analysis tool built in Java using ANTLR that performs **Change Impact Analysis (CIA)** by constructing a **Program Dependency Graph (PDG)** from source code and recursively performs change impact analysis through control and data dependency propagation.
-The tool identifies which lines of code may be affected when a specific line is modified by recursively traversing control and data dependencies.

 ![](writeup-assets/cia-preview.png)